 While treatment of elite athletes is shedding light on these promising therapies, it’s the everyday patient with back, hip, and knee pain that may benefit most to reduce pain and get back to living a normal pain-free life.
 At the Orthohealing Center, our doctors have treated both professional athletes and weekend warriors with similar issues with encouraging results.

-Next month, over 60 leading doctors from around the world will gather at our center in Los Angeles to better our understanding of the latest treatments and research in regenerative medicine, including Platelet Rich Plasma, Bone Marrow Concentrate Injections, and the use of amniotic tissue in treating injuries.
+Next month, over 60 leading doctors from around the world will gather at our center in Los Angeles to better our understanding of the latest treatments and research in regenerative medicine, including Platelet Rich Plasma and Bone Marrow Concentrate Injections for treating injuries.
 Learn more at www.prpseminar.com .